SRELETI/KnowledgeBase/agile.md

 * http://agilemanifesto.org/iso/en/manifesto.html

-## How agile principles can be implemented in a project?
+## How agile principles/practices can be implemented in a project?

 * A process can be used to apply `agile principles` in a project.
 A process divided the work in a project into different phases.
 The phases are divided into activites and activites are further divided into tasks, where the actual work is done.